GwendolyneFreddy/butchery/README.md

 Secondary objectives are:

 - Allow players to fight in a big room or large space because it is really boring and frustrating to fight in a corridor, especially in in BG2.
-- Difficulty level scaling: difficulty will be ajusted according to the game difficulty level which can be set in the Gameplay subsection of the Options menu. (more info below).
+- Difficulty level scaling: difficulty will be ajusted according to the game difficulty level which can be set in the Gameplay subsection of the Options menu. (more info <a href="#components">below</a>).
 - Have a 'butchery fight', with some spawn and respawn to spice up battles.
 - Make a few non-spellcaster creatures a bit more challenging (while non cheated) using kit abilities, having proficiencies in weapons, etc.
 - Have challenging and charismatic boss.
-- Have 100% compatibility and optimisation with Sword Coast stratagems and Item Revisions (especially potions revisions component).
+- Have 100% compatibility and optimisation with Sword Coast stratagems and Item Revisions (especially with its '<em<potions revisions</em>' component).
 - Keep 100% content of the original game.
 I add a few things, but I don't remove a single one.
 - Add a bit of fun dialogues and cutscenes.
 - No big loots or new magical items.</br></br>